blab/ncov-wa-phylodynamics/README.md

 The inference of the effective population sizes and rates of introductions is performed using a adaptive multivariate Gaussian operator ([Baele et al][Baele et al]), implemented here https://github.com/BEAST2-Dev/BEASTLabs.

 In contrast to backwards in time coalescent approaches, we can consider different local outbreak clusters as independent observations of the same underlying population process using birth death models.
-We infer the effective reproduction number using the birth-death skyline model by assuming the different local outbreak clusters are independent observations of the same process with the same parameters ([Müller et al][Müller et al]).
+We infer the effective reproduction number using the birth-death skyline model ([Stadler et al][Stadler et al]) by assuming the different local outbreak clusters are independent observations of the same process with the same parameters ([Müller et al][Müller et al]).
 We allow the effective reproduction number to change every 2 days.
 As for the coalescent approach, we assume adjacent effective reproduction numbers to be normally distributed in log space with mean 0 and an estimated sigma.
 We further assume the becoming un-infectious rate to be 36.5 per year which corresponds to an average time of infectivity of 10 days ([Ferretti et al][Ferretti et al]).